 Democrat Tom Malinowski concedes to Analilia Mejia in primary for N.J.
 Gov. Mikie Sherrill's former House seat

-Former Rep. Tom Malinowski has conceded the New Jersey special election to fill Gov. Mikie Sherrill's congressional seat.
+Former Rep. Tom Malinowski has conceded last week's New Jersey special election to fill Gov. Mikie Sherrill's congressional seat.

 Malinowski was one of 11 candidates on the Democratic ballot for the 11th Congressional District.
 He had been neck-and-neck with Analilia Mejia.